-The \$0.9 million variance to plan was driven by:
+The \$1.6 million variance to plan was driven by:

-- \$0.7 million lower than planned Professional Fees spending that was deferred to future quarters; mostly in conjunction with milestones related to Innovative Services revenue as well as some fees related to projects for ongoing operations; - \$0.3 million lower spending against non-recoverable travel due to cost conservatism and timing of spend that will occur during the back half of the year; and - \$0.1 million of higher than planned salaries and benefits driven by one-time costs that are recovered via appropriations.
+- \$1.3 million lower than planned Professional Fees spending that was deferred to the last quarter; mostly in conjunction with milestones related to Innovative Services revenue as well as some fees related to projects for ongoing operations; - \$0.3 million lower spending against non-recoverable travel due to cost conservatism and timing of spend that will occur during the last quarter of the year as more assessments are performed; and - \$0.2 million of higher than planned salaries and benefits driven by one-time costs that are recovered via appropriations.

-The operating expenses decrease versus prior year of \$0.2 million was driven by:
+The operating expenses decrease versus prior year of \$0.7 million was driven by:

-- \$0.4 million of lower professional services consistent with planned activities and budget for the year. - \$0.2 million of lower Salaries & Benefits due primarily to timing of filling vacant positions which were partially offset by expenditure of one-time costs that are recovered via appropriations; - \$0.2 million of higher travel and meeting costs associated with planned 2024-2025 activities; and - \$0.2 million of higher spending across all other lines of business with no significant concentration of variance within any single expense category.
+- \$1.1 million of lower consulting & professional services, which is consistent with a reduction in planned activities and budget for the year, - \$0.2 million of lower Salaries & Benefits due primarily to timing of filling vacant positions which were partially offset by expenditure of one-time costs that are recovered via appropriations; - -\$0.2 million increase in travel costs due to inflation and volume.

-Through September 30th, 2024, SCC has recognized \$11.1 million in parliamentary appropriations, which was \$0.4 million higher than budget of \$10.7 million and \$2.2 million higher than the \$8.9 million recorded for the same period last year.
+Through December 31, 2024, SCC has recognized \$16.6 million in parliamentary appropriations, which was \$0.6 million higher than budget of \$16.0 million and \$3.0 million higher than the \$13.6 million recorded for the same period last year.
 The variances to budget were due to the recovery of one-time expenses while the prior year variance was due to the expected annual funding profiles from several approved programs including:

-- \$1.5 million increase for the Infrastructure Program; - \$0.4 million increase for the Canadian Program for Cyber Security Certification for the Pan-Canadian Artificial Intelligence Strategy; - \$0.3 million increase in recoverable one-time expenses; - \$0.2 million increase for the Indo-Pacific Program; and - \$0.2 million decrease for SCC's 50-30 Program, consistent with the program's funding profile.
+- \$2.2 million increase for the Infrastructure Program; - \$0.5 million increase for the Canadian Program for Cyber Security Certification for the Pan-Canadian Artificial Intelligence Strategy; - \$0.3 million increase in recoverable one-time expenses; - \$0.3 million increase for the Indo-Pacific Program; and - \$0.3 million decrease for SCC's 50-30 Program, consistent with the program's funding profile.